awerty1/auto-tests-course/README.md

 # auto-tests-course
-homework for the course
+This repository for storing homework on the stepik, link to the course https://stepik.org/course/575.

-hola amigo